Occasional Use Notices (OUNs)

 The person administering the gambling under an OUN must have a Gambling Commission operating licence (that is, must be a licensed bookmaker).

-Before offering betting facilities under an OUN operators should ask themselves one question – Is the primary purpose to facilitate betting at genuine sporting events, within the boundaries of the identified venue on a specific date?
+Before offering betting facilities under an OUN you should ask yourself one question: Is the primary purpose to facilitate betting at genuine sporting events, within the boundaries of the identified venue on a specific date?
 If yes, that’s fine.
 If not, don’t do it.